eDrivers/eDriversMS/Revisions2/Rebuttal.md

 > 2. We now clearly state that this is an example provided for better clarity and that it serves as a stepping stone to the integrative indicators of exposure (lines 227 to 229).

 > 3. We removed the discussion on species-specific responses to hypoxia and fisheries.
-We intentionally avoid discussing valued components throughout the manuscript to focus specificaly on drivers.
+We intentionally avoid discussing valued components throughout the manuscript to focus specifically on drivers.
 Discussing species responses in presenting the simplified example undoubtedly contributed to the example feeling out of place.

 > 4. We modified the figure caption to state that it is a simplified example.